DavidHe1127/aws-cert/solution_architect_associate/index.md

     * `S3 - IA` (durable, immediately available, infrequently accessed, cheaper than `S3`).
     * `S3 One Zone` (even cheaper than IA, but only in one az).
     * `Glacier` (Archived data, where you can wait `3 - 5 hrs` before accessing).
-    * `S3 Reduced Redundancy Storage` (enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage).
+    * `S3 Reduced Redundancy Storage (legacy, to be replaced by S3 One Zone)` (enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage).
   * Once file's been uploaded successfully, you will receive `200` status code.
   * Read S3 FAQs before taking the exam.
   * Encryptions